Nitrokey/nitrokey-documentation/pro/linux/full-disk-encryption-with-cryptsetup-luks.md

 ## Requirements

-- An Ubuntu (or Debian) computer with at least one LUKS-encrypted volume
+- An Ubuntu (or Debian) computer with at least one LUKS-encrypted volume.
+See the section below to detremine whioch method is compatible with this guide.

 - A Nitrokey Pro (or Nitrokey Storage) [initialized](https://www.nitrokey.com/documentation/openpgp-email-encryption) with keys.

+## Known Issues

+The script seems to work only with manually-partitioned volumes, that are composed of an unencrypted /boot partition, and an encrypted root / volume.

+There are some errors that are recurrent when the partitioning is done automatically using the installation interface on Ubuntu and Debian.

+The pre-packaged version will install OpenSC version 0.19.0-1.
+If you wish to install and use the latest release, i.e. OpenSC 0.20, you can follow these [instructions](https://github.com/OpenSC/OpenSC/wiki/Compiling-and-Installing-on-Unix-flavors).

 ## Instructions